bright/new-www/content/blog/aws-cdk-cheap-ecs-fargate.md

 ## Example workload

 A web service usually accepts HTTP traffic on a specified port.
-Let's http-server for demonstration purposes:
+Let's use http-server for demonstration purposes:

 ```typescript
 const backend = task.addContainer('backend', {